tldr-group/samba-web/MANUAL.md

 #### Zoom/Pan
 Use **WASD** or the **arrow keys** to move the image around the canvas.
 Use the **scroll wheel** to zoom in or out of the image.
 Everything works as expected with pans and zooms.
 #### Overlays
 Labels (and later, segmentations) exist as a variable opacity overlay, which can be increased or decreased using the slider in the 'Overlay' tab.
 The 'Overlay Type' dropdown can be used to choose which overlay the slider will change the opacity of.
-Use the **V** key to quickly cycle opacities of the overlays: labels only -> segmentation only -> no overlays -> labels only.
+Use the **V** key to quickly cycle opacities of the overlays: labels only -> segmentation only -> both overlays -> labels only.
 The overlay system allows you to add more labels where the segmentation may be incorrect.
+#### Show Uncertain Regions!
+This button will temporarily highlight the regions the classifier is least certain about (1 - maximum class prediction probability), which are good starting points for additional labels.
 #### Themes
 Different colour schemes can be chosen in the 'Settings' tab, including a dark mode.